 When Kandi is not performing, she is community organizing, speaking, writing or lecturing.
 Kandi worked at UC San Diego Women’s Center for seven years and at Diablo Valley College in Student Life specializing in social justice & diversity programming for two years.
+She’s Co-Founder of the newly formed People’s Collective for Justice and Liberation and the University for Justice and Liberation (UJL).
 She is involved with the Asian Pacific American Labor Alliance, the Intersectional Feminist Collective, Pillars of the Community, We All We Got SD and organizes with various other organizations and coalitions throughout San Diego and across the United States.

 Kandi has been a founding core member of ASC since its inception in October 2016.